Skip to main content

 3. Build your rebound on customer trust

-Building that trust with new customers takes time, repetition and patience.
+Earning trust takes time, repetition and patience.
+But here’s the good news:

 4. Think of marketing as a muscle, not a fat